 Gives a descriptive overview of the Australian Parliament.
 It discusses the Parliamentary system, the separation of powers, Commonwealth Parliament, executive government and the federal judicature as well as providing links to further information.

-Information from the Parliamentary Library include current and historical information about senators and members, ministries, elections and referenda, papers produced in the Library's publications program, and guides to Internet resources.
+Provides current and historical information about parliament, ministries, elections and referenda, produces research publications and guides to Internet resources.

 Provides a wealth of information on the current Australian Commonwealth Parliament, together with historical information on the Parliament since Federation.